yxing6/MyFirstJavaGUI/README.md

 Wed Nov 24 17:22:52 PST 2021    Country(Egypt) has been removed from the bucket list.
 Wed Nov 24 17:22:52 PST 2021    Country(Egypt) has been added to the visited list.
 Wed Nov 24 17:22:56 PST 2021    UI content has been saved to file.

+### Phase 4: Task 3
+In the current design, class TravelList hosts two lists, each contains multiple countries.

+Modification 1:
+I would do is to introduce a class to be a generic list of countries.
+Then a BucketList extending GenericList, a VisitedList extending GenericList.
+Each of these class will need to implement their own version or override method addCountry.
+BucketList will have one more deleteCountry method.

+Modification 2:
+I would change the class type from List to Set because no duplicate country is allowed in the classes.